|Like This Post?

 Please share it!

 Hot rods have had a large impact on the history of the American automobile, starting as a racing fad through the "rebel' generation, and later on through today, the hobby and collecting generations.
+The path of the hot rod even branched out into three different sections in the 1950's thanks to technology, changing the future of hot rodding.
 Here is the story.

 Interest in racing expanded with the release of the Model A in 1927, but it was not until the release of the flathead V8 engine in 1932 that turned the tide for racing.
 The new 1932 Ford Roadster or “Deuce” body was very light, and teamed with the flathead V8 was a racing machine.
 The new Flathead V8 produced 80 horsepower, but it was quickly figured out this could nearly be doubled with a few modifications including removing the muffler, straightening and shortening the exhaust pipes, and adding multiple carburetors.
 Hot rodding would never be the same as cars started passing the 100 mph mark with ease.
 The 1932 flathead V8 powered Ford Roadster is the true “Icon” of the typical hot rod.